-Mom, 68 Makes Up Stories, Adamant They Happened…gets Angry
+Mom, 68 Makes Up Stories, Adamant They Happened...Gets Angry

-Just wondering if anyone might be able to help my family (those not in denial) better understand if what my mom has been doing falls under a different form of dementia, or if this is something that more closely resembles alzheimers.
+Just wondering if anyone might be able to help my family (those not in denial) better understand if what my mom has been doing falls under a different form of dementia, or if this is something that more closely resembles Alzheimer's.

 I first noticed this "issue" about 10 yrs ago.
 My mom would tell a story involving family members and we ALL know if never happened.
-No matter how we would try to reason w/her…and inform her that we "all" were in agreement...she would become adamant and stubborn...and insistant that "it did".
+No matter how we would try to reason with her..and inform her that we "all" were in agreement...she would become adamant and stubborn...and insistant that "it did".
 Then she would get very, very angry...and would seem to take on a entirely different "look" her entire countenance would change.

 Now...this is NOT funny by any means!!
 But it has been very scary to witness over the years.

-There have been times earlier on that she declares she phoned my adult siblings and myself to inform us of a family gathering...and when non of us showed up…we were called with everyone wondering "where we were”.
+There have been times earlier on that she declares she phoned my adult siblings and myself to inform us of a family gathering...and when non of us showed up, we were called with everyone wondering "where we were."

-Although each of us informed her we were never contacted…she remained insistant that she did!
+Although each of us informed her we were never contacted, she remained insistant that she did!
 She will carry this out to the end.
-The only resolve is to let it go… NO ONE will EVER convince her to the point that she will admit she just "made a mistake" or "forgot”.
+The only resolve is to let it go.
+NO ONE will EVER convince her to the point that she will admit she just "made a mistake" or "forgot."

 I think he's in denial.

-and sure enough…she continued on trying to convince me about "what she knew”…and then told me she studied it in a medical journal while in a Dr. office w/her Uncle while she waited for him in the waiting room.
+Recently, my mother tried to convince me she had medical knowledge about a certain condition and had been "trained"...I just said "Oh Lord, here we go."
+And sure enough, she continued on trying to convince me about "what she knew"....and then told me she studied it in a medical journal while in a Dr. office with her Uncle while she waited for him in the waiting room.
 My heart sank.

-Sorry for the length of this… I'm just concerned and need direction… I don't want to pursue anything with my dad or bring anything more to his attention… She is not always presenting this way… but i’m not around her often enough anymore either.
+Sorry for the length of this.
+I'm just concerned and need direction.
+I don't want to pursue anything with my dad or bring anything more to his attention.
+She is not always presenting this way, but I'm not around her often enough anymore either.

-thank you for your time!
+Any comments are appreciated.
+Thank you for your time!

 Therefore, to really get to the bottom of what is happening, you need to start by taking your mother to her primary care physician.
 Her physician will start by running a series of tests such as a blood/urine test, comprehensive medical history, cognitive screen, etc, and then may refer her to a neurologist for further brain testing.
 This should be your first step in getting your mother the care she needs, and it's best to do this as soon as possible.

 As your mother may no longer be able to enter your world, the best thing you can do is enter hers.
 It may seem strange or false to do this, but it is the only way to keep her engaged and improve her quality of life.
 If you find that she is pleased by the stories she tells, ask her for more details.
 Try to learn more and see where she's coming from.
-There is no harm in allowing her this sense of enjoyment -; in fact, it may even encourage her to use her imagination, exercise her verbal skills, and support her desire to be open and forthcoming with her family.
+There is no harm in allowing her this sense of enjoyment; in fact, it may even encourage her to use her imagination, exercise her verbal skills, and support her desire to be open and forthcoming with her family.
 However, if the stories are of an upsetting nature and she is experiencing distress, do your best to remind her that "everything will be ok" or tell her, "don't worry, you're safe with me" and move off the topic onto something more pleasant.

 One solution that can help both parties is enrolling your mother in an adult day center.
 There she can receive supervision, meals, activities, exercise, and peer interaction on a daily basis.
 At the same time, your father would have some time to himself, which can allow him to take care of his own matters and renew his energy in time for her return.
 Your father could also use this time to join a support group, where he can connect with other caregivers experiencing similar situations, while developing his own social network.
 This is an invaluable service for caregivers, in that it can help educate them on the multiple facets of this illness, provide a proper emotional outlet, and offer some time away from caregiving.